Flopag/Notes/MASTER 1/OS/Notion/Concepts/IPC.md

 # InterProcess Communication (IPC)

-There is two kind of communication between [processes](../Process.md) :
+There is two kinds of communication between [processes](../Process.md) :

 ![](attachments/Pasted%20image%2020230611150442.png)

 ## Shared memory

-An area of memory shared among the [processes](../Process.md) that wish to communicate.
+An area of memory is shared among the [processes](../Process.md) that wish to communicate.
 This communication is under the control of the users [processes](../Process.md) and not the [Operating system](../Operating%20system.md)

-it can be done by give a copy of the address space from fork
+it can be done by giving a copy of the [Address space](../Address%20space.md) from fork

 The major issues is concurrency (see parallel programming course)